 - Wallet: If you want to engage on projects in Solana you’ll need a wallet (like you use MetaMask on other chains).
+You can just send $SOL from whatever place you choose to buy it.
 My favorite wallet for Solana is Phantom which is a Chrome extension – it’s fast, intuitive and well designed.
 You can also “stake” your $SOL with validators for 8% yield if you just plan to hold.

 - On-Ramps: If you want to bring other currencies to Solana like $USDC, you’ll need to use an exchange like FTX.US that lets you send $USDC to a Solana wallet.
 You can’t do this from an Ethereum wallet or Coinbase (yet).